-I am grateful for the opportunity to immerse myself in this topic and the lessons I have learned through this thesis First, data in the present thesis stems from the research project "implementing the socio-emotional learning program Tuning in to Kids for Kindergarten Teachers in Norwegian FUS kindergartens", conducted by University of Oslo and the FUS kindergartens.
-I would like to thank everyone that contributed to this project and data collection and a special thanks to project leader Sophie Havighurst for including us in this interesting project and co-supervising us.
-Second, I would like to express my gratitude to our supervisor Egil Nygaard for guiding us through this process and always being honest, excited and supporting while doing so.
-Third, I want to thank my partner, friends and family for supporting me and cheering me through the writing of this thesis.
+Data in the present thesis stems from the research project "Implementing the socioemotional learning program Tuning in to Kids for Kindergarten Teachers in Norwegian FUS kindergartens", conducted by University of Oslo and the FUS kindergartens.
+I would like to thank everyone that contributed to this project, either by working on the project or participating in the study.

+A special thanks to main supervisor Egil Nygaard and project leader Sophie Havighurst for including me in this interesting project.
+I would like to thank Egil Nygaard for always being available, giving great advice and being enthusiastic about our project and theme, and co-supervisor Sophie Havighurst for guiding us through questions regarding the project and giving recommendations to improve our work.
+I would also like to thank Ida Tideman and Maud Edvoll for always answering our e-mails regarding the project fast.

+Thanks to family and friends who have supported me through this process.

-Oslo, May, 2021
+Oslo, May 2021